gbeckers/Darr/docs/tutorial.rst

 Reading data
 ------------

-The disk-based array can be used to read data into RAM using NumPy indexing.
+The disk-based array can be read as a numpy array into RAM by using NumPy indexing.

 .. code:: python

     >>> a[:,-2]
     array([ 1.,  1.])

-Note that that creates a NumPy array.
-The darr array itself is not a NumPy array, nor does it behave like one except for indexing.
+Note that the darr array itself is not a NumPy array, nor does it behave like one except for indexing.
 The simplest way to use the data for computation is to, read (or view, see below) the data first as a NumPy array:

 .. code:: python